Two girls standing in front of snow covered mountains

 I’ve always been a road tripper.
 Me in somewhere Colorado circa 1988

 As time passed – a whole lot quicker than I wanted it to – I realized it was now or never.
-If I was going to do the things I dreamed about and see the world, something had to change.
-That change came about with the help of all things, an outsourced job and a severance package.
+If I was going to travel and see the world, something had to change.
+Interestingly, that change came about with the help of an outsourced job and a severance package.

 And the road trip I mentioned.

-With the extra money from my severance, my daughter and I set out on a cross-country, 15 state, 6,680 mile road trip.
-Camping along the way from Georgia to California, we visited 9 national parks and 1 state park.
+With the extra money from my severance, my daughter and I set out on a cross-country, 6,680 mile road trip.
+Camping along the way from Georgia to California, we visited 15 states, 9 national parks and 1 state park.
 And that was it.
 We were hooked and wanted to travel more so we came up with a plan.

 I changed careers to a remote job – before they were cool – and since I worked in quarterly assignments, was able to travel between those assignments.
 Then, once my daughter moved away to college, I started traveling solo.
 I’d already been traveling alone for work so why not for fun too?